One thing is for sure — the world is changing fast. Companies need to adapt, innovate and deliver value faster than ever before.

 - Leadership

-While there are a number of short courses on offer, they won’t equip you with the critical thinking and academic credibility or depth of knowledge that comes with a formal qualification.
-If you already have an undergraduate degree or a background in business, a postgraduate degree like a Master of Project Management is a good option.
+While there are a number of short courses on offer, they won’t equip you with the critical thinking, academic credibility, or depth of project management knowledge that comes with a formal qualification.
+However, pursuing project management certification and industry certifications—such as PMP, CAPM, PRINCE2 and Agile—can demonstrate your expertise and commitment to industry standards.

 Studying a Master of Project Management will offer you:

-The demand for project managers in Australia
+The growing demand for project managers in Australia

 And Hughes agrees.
 “Most of the professional project organisations predict that there will be insufficient project managers for the number of future roles.”